ANYANTUDRE/NLP-Course-Hugging-Face/README.md

-# NLP-Course-Hugging-Face
+# NLP Course Hugging Face
-This course will teach you about **Natural Language Processing (NLP)** using libraries from the **Hugging Face 🤗** ecosystem :
+This repository contains a shorter version of the [NLP Course on Hugging Face](https://huggingface.co/learn/nlp-course/).
+It is not designed to replace the original one since I just compiled here the notes and code snippets that I think is more important to retain and get a fresh reminder. course will teach you about **Natural Language Processing (NLP)** using libraries from the **Hugging Face 🤗** ecosystem :
 - 🤗 Transformers,
 - 🤗 Datasets,
 - 🤗 Tokenizers, and
 - 🤗 Accelerate — as well as the Hugging Face Hub.

 Let’s do a quick overview of what Natural Language Processing is and why we care about it.
 # What is NLP?